 Prodded by Lady Jane Franklin, the hunt for her husband’s expedition would continue for years, at one time involving as any as eleven British and two American ships.
 Clues were found including notes and isolated graves, telling the story of a long and fruitless effort to stay alive in a hostile climate.
 The wreck of HMS Erebus would not be discovered until 2014, her sister ship, two years later.

-In 1848, the British Admiralty possessed few ships suitable for arctic service.
+In 1848, the British Admiralty possessed few hulls suitable for arctic service.
 Two civilian steamships were purchased and converted to exploration vessels: HMS Pioneer and HMS Intrepid, along with four seagoing sailing vessels, Resolute, Assistance, Enterprise and Investigator.

-HMS Resolute was a Barque rigged merchant ship, purchased in 1850 as the Ptarmigan, and refitted for Arctic exploration.
-Re-named Resolute, the vessel became part of a five ship squadron leaving England in April 1852, sailing into the Canadian arctic in search of the doomed Franklin expedition.
+HMS Resolute was a Barque rigged merchant ship, purchased in 1850 as the Ptarmigan and refitted for Arctic exploration.
+Renamed Resolute, the vessel became part of a five ship squadron leaving England in April 1852, sailing into the Canadian arctic in search of the doomed Franklin expedition.

+The expedition’s survivors left Beechey Island on August 29, 1854, never to return.
 Meanwhile Resolute, alone and abandoned among the ice floes, continued to drift eastward at a rate of 1½ nautical miles per day.

 The American whale ship George Henry discovered the drifting Resolute on September 10, 1855, 1,200 miles from her last known position.
 Captain James Buddington split his crew, half of them now manning the abandoned ship.
 Fourteen of them sailed Resolute back to their base in Groton CT, arriving on Christmas eve.

-FDR had a panel installed in the opening, since he was self conscious about his leg braces.
-It was Jackie Kennedy who brought the desk into the Oval Office.
-There are pictures of JFK working at the desk, while his young son JFK, Jr., played under it.
+There was a brief period of climate controlled storage during the Truman era as the White House went through major renovation.
+It was Jackie Kennedy who brought the desk back, into the Oval Office.
+There are pictures of JFK working at the desk while a young JFK, Jr., played underneath.

-The Resolute Desk spent several years in the Kennedy Library and later the Smithsonian Institute, the only time the desk has been out of the White House.
+The Resolute Desk spent several years in the Kennedy Library and later the Smithsonian Institute, the only other time the desk has been out of the White House.